It’s something we hear time and time again. With our current unprecedented situation, supporting your local economy is vital.

 Guelph is a culinary destination unlike any other.
 Our downtown streets are lined with independent restaurants serving up all the culinary delights from artisanal pizzas, to French cooking, to classic diner burgers and fries.
 Guelph also boasts an array of cuisines from around the world.
 We might be physical distancing, but that doesn’t mean you can’t “travel the world” in your own backyard with the 2020 Visit Guelph Guide’s checkbox of international flavours .

 Speaking of culinary delights – did you know Guelph has a culinary walking tour?
 While Taste Detours isn’t running during this period, we would be remiss not to tell you to scoop up a gift certificate to use once the tour stops are open again.
-Psst!… there is even a tour that takes you through the Guelph Farmers’ Market!
-Talk about local!
+Psst!… Taste Detours created a delightfully delicious cookbook, Little Bites: Tastes from Isolation.

 Our foodie scene also shines a spotlight on our incredible craft brew industry.
 Our local breweries – Wellington, Royal City, Brother Brewing, Fixed Gear and distilleries – Dixons and Spring Mill are offering delivery!
 Whether it’s cracking open an award-winning IPA or crafting a new gin concoction, our local brewers and distillers will appreciate your next order.

 Avoiding the grocery store?
 But, needing fresh produce and meats.
-Many of your local farmers’ market vendors are offering delivery or contactless pick up options.
+The Farmers’ Market is open every Saturday 7a.m. to 12noon.
+Many of your local farmers’ market vendors are also offering delivery or contactless pick up options.
 Here is a handy map to help you find your vendors’ contact information: https://maps.managemymarket.com/4043

 Clickity, click, let’s shop!